 Dogs can bring so much joy to people’s lives, but they do come with certain obligations.
 As a responsible dog owner, you need to be aware of a few key requirements before bringing your pet pooch home…

-How much does a dog licence cost?
+How much is a dog licence?